First World War in the Air

-This compelling story of the First World War in the Air is revealed in a award-winning exhibition in our Claude Grahame-White Hangar, which is open now to the public.
+This compelling story of the First World War in the Air has been revealed in a new exhibition in our Claude Grahame-White Hangar.

 Discover the vital work of the Service men and women on the ground as well as the changing roles of those in the air as the essential use of ‘eyes in the sky’ for reconnaissance was complemented by the introduction of new technologies for bombing and fighting high above the ground.

 Many personal artefacts including medals, letters and uniforms will be displayed alongside the finest collection of First World War aircraft bringing both moving and inspiring stories to life – and ensuring that the bravery and sacrifice of these aviation pioneers will never be forgotten.